aloix123/AdCampain/README.md

 ## 🚀 Quick Start (Run Locally with Docker Compose)

 Just copy and paste these commands in your terminal.
-It will build and run both backend and frontend on your machine:
+It will build and run both backend and frontend on your machine:(make sure you have running and installed docker!!)

 ```bash
 # Clone the repo